muSpectre/muGrid/doc/dev-docs/source/muGrid.rst

 .. doxygengroup:: Coordinates
    :members:

-These types are also used to define resolutions or spatial lengths for computational domains.
+These types are also used to define nb_grid_pts or spatial lengths for computational domains.

 Field Data Types